 Thank you for visiting the website of Gethsemane Lutheran Church of Davenport, Iowa.
 Gethsemane Lutheran rejoices in the good words and gifts of our Lord Jesus Christ, our Savior who died and rose to atone for our sin and give us life, now and forever.
 We invite you to rejoice with us in these gifts.
 Gethsemane is an evangelical, confessional, liturgical Lutheran Church.
 Gethsemane is a member of the Wisconsin Evangelical Lutheran Synod and in communion with the Confessional Evangelical Lutheran Conference..
-On this website you can find information about our worship and Bible classes, where we are located, read and listen to sermons and other writings by our pastor, and find more information about our beliefs and practices.
-Please feel free to contact us with any questions.
 The Lord’s blessings in Christ!

 Every Sunday we gather to receive Jesus' forgiveness through hearing the preaching of Christ crucified, remembering our Holy Baptisms, and for those of our communion, receiving the Lord's Supper.
 This is the Divine Service because we are guests in God's house and He serves us with forgiveness through His Son; we respond as living sacrifices, offering our thanks and praise on Sunday and throughout the week.

 For many years we gathered for Divine Service at 9 am.
 But starting in April 2018 our service time moved to 8 am.
 This shift happened to allow our Pastor to temporarily serve our sister congregation in Moline.
 Saint Paul's Lutheran Church gathers for Divine Service at 10:30 am.
 All are most welcome at either service; we ask those in interested in the Lord's Supper to speak with our pastor before approaching the altar.